Upgrade ksqlDB for Confluent Platform¶

 When possible, ksqlDB maintains runtime compatibility between versions, which means you can upgrade in-place by stopping your ksqlDB servers and restarting them with the new version, and your existing query pipelines will resume from where they left off.
 New query statements may need to be adjusted for syntax changes required by the new version.

-However, until ksqlDB 1.0, some ksqlDB versions may not support in-place upgrades.
+However, some ksqlDB versions may not support in-place upgrades.
 In these situations, upgrading a cluster involves leaving the old cluster running on the old version, bringing up a new cluster on the new version, porting across your database schema, and finally thinking about your data.
 Read on for details.

 In-Place upgrade¶